 Metrics are divided up into several general categories - for example, BGP Routes or Network.
 We are always adding and refining the metrics that are displayed.
 Help is available for each metric.

 Metric data are retained for one week.
 Historical metric data (beyond one week) are also available to give an overview and show general trends - however, there might be some gaps in the historical data.

 You can use the controls on the graphs to change the time frame for the graphs to toggle the type of graph that is displayed, or to perform other actions such as refreshing the data.

 - If you are exploring metrics for multiple appliances within a site or cluster, it can be useful to switch from a line graph to a stack graph.

-- You can export a chart to an image file to send metric information to someone on your team who does not have access to the Partner Portal, or to compare data from week to week.
+- You can export a chart to an image file or download it as a CSV file so that you can send metric information to someone on your team who does not have access to the Partner Portal, or to compare data from week to week.

 Back to top

 © 2016, 2017 Netflix, Inc. All rights reserved.